simonhyll/electron-to-tauri/README.md

 9. Do steps 5 and 6 again.

 10. Open the installed version of the app and see that it updates itself.

+## Simons notes

+1. Make sure you set a newer version in tauri.conf.json